-Belgian post-punk / cold wave act The Ultimate Dreamers to release all new album 'Echoing Reverie' on newly found post-punk label Spleen+ in March
+Belgian post-punk / cold wave act The Ultimate Dreamers releases all new album 'Echoing Reverie' on new post-punk label Spleen+

 Now signed to Brussels-based label Spleen+ (cold wave/minimal synth division of the Alfa Matrix label group), the band got its newest album produced by Len Lemeire (Implant, 32CRASH, Anne Clark, …).
 Also included on the album is the band’s interpretation of AC/DC’s classic “Hell’s Bells” as well as the bonus club remix of “I Loved You!?” by Implant.

-The album will also be available as a limited vinyl edition, released by Wave Tension Records, with a slightly different track listing.
+The album is also be available as a limited vinyl edition, released by Wave Tension Records, with a slightly different track listing.

-You can check two tracks already below.
+You can check the full release below.

 And here is the previously released “Polarized EP”.